Growing Cannabis for Personal Use

 In Canada, individuals with a valid medical Cannabis prescription can grow their own medicine using the Access to Cannabis for Medical Purposes Regulations (ACMPR) program.
 It allows patients to produce a limited amount of Cannabis with maximum plant, storage and possession restrictions.

 Under the ACMPR patients have the option to grow indoors or outdoors, in a secured location where the general public cannot access it.
-The physical security of the grow-op location and storage of the product are an important consideration.
+The physical security of the grow-op location and storage of the product are an important considerations.

 Indoor production can be more technical, as it requires lighting and proper ventilation to avoid mold issues.
 Consider having electrical work done by a professional, for safety and potential legal reasons.
 Most importantly, be sure you have an insurance policy that covers damage done by a ‘legal’ grow operation.